ThomasCantuti/University/Software_engineering/01_Introduction.md

 - measurable

 ## Why Engineering?
-Software development is supported by a wide variety of methodologies, standards, organizations, technologies, tools, techniques, and methods that make it an engineering discipline.
+**Software development** --> supported by a wide variety of methodologies, standards, organizations, technologies, tools, techniques, and methods that make it an engineering discipline

-Therefore, engineering processes are applied before, during, and after the development of the product.
+**Engineering processes** --> applied before, during, and after the development of the product

 ## Organizations in Software Engineering
 - W3C (World Wide Web Consortium)